eProsima/Fast-DDS-QoS-Profiles-Manager/docs/rst/installation/linux_installation.rst

         .. note::

-            As happened before, if test compilation is needed, the enable test build flag `EPROSIMA_BUILD_TESTS` should be included too:
+            If test compilation is needed, the enable test build flag `EPROSIMA_BUILD_TESTS` should be included:

             .. code-block:: bash